Top-NotchOutdoorSearch

 Folded it measures about 13 by 10.4 by 2.2 inches with a slim 0.59 inch profile.

-It earns a full 10 from me.
+It earns a full 10 from us.

 Nothing else in the 100W range folds this small or rides this light.